JCSama/Z-Ray-Plugin-for-CodeIgniter/README.txt

 Installation
 =============

-This plugin is dedicated to ZendServer 8.5 with Zray Extension
+This plugin is dedicated to ZendServer 8.5 with Zray Extension.

+Supported CodeIgniter Versoin >= 2.2.0

 Zip all files from this repository and go to ZendServer GUI -> Plugins -> Manage Plugins, click on Deploy Plugins, upload the Plugin Package and follow the instructions.

+After the installation go to :
+Zend DevBar -> CodeIgniter Panel -> Installation Panel, and follow the instructions.